spember/gr8conf-2012-workshop/README.md

 The contents of this mostly fall within the sample Grails app, called 'twitterMonitor', which has a handful of purposes:

-1. To serve up the sample application that participants will re-create, called 'twitterMontir'
+1. To serve up the sample application that participants will re-create, called 'twitterMonitor'
 2. To host the presentation, written in full html + javascript

 The other main file is an Instructions document detailing the steps the participants should follow to successfully build the application